-DOD and the Military Services use DSAID to enter and store data on Restricted and Unrestricted Reports of sexual assault.
+DoD and the Military Services use DSAID to enter and store data on Restricted and Unrestricted Reports of sexual assault.
 For each report of sexual assault, SARCs must use DSAID to enter information about the victim and the incident.
 DSAID interfaces with MCIO systems, which contribute additional information about subjects and the incident(s).
 MCIO databases are the systems of record for all Unrestricted Reports they investigate.
-Serviceappointed legal officers validate and enter case disposition information into DSAID.
-Since DSAID is a real-time data-gathering tool:
+Service-appointed legal officers validate and enter case disposition information into DSAID.
+Since DSAID is a real-time datagathering tool:

 - Not all data points are immediately available for this report.
-Data provided on sexual assault reports represent the state of DSAID data at the time of the final pull for FY19.
-Data may be incomplete at the time of the DSAID data pull, despite best efforts by DOD and the Services to capture all data points.
-Therefore, some demographic or case-related information presented below is categorized as "relevant data not available." - Data may change over time and may differ from what DOD reported previously.
+Data provided on sexual assault reports represent the state of DSAID data at the time of the final pull for FY20.
+Data may be incomplete at the time of the DSAID data pull, despite best efforts by DoD and the Military Services to capture all data points.
+Therefore, some demographic or case-related information presented below is categorized as "relevant data not available." - Data may change over time and may differ from what DoD reported previously.
 Updates, changes, and corrections occur as a normal, continuous process of DSAID data management.
 SAPRO works with Service SAPR program managers to validate entries, identify errors, and make corrections throughout the year.
 In addition, the investigative process may also uncover additional information.
 Data presented here reflect this rigorous process.

-Overview of Reports of Sexual Assault in FY19
+Overview of Reports of Sexual Assault in FY20

-In FY19, the Military Services received 7,825 reports of sexual assault involving Service members as either victims or subjects (Table 1 and Figure 1), approximately a 3 percent increase from reports made in FY18.
+In FY20, the Military Services received 7,816 reports of sexual assault involving Service members as either victims or subjects (Table 1 and Figure 1), less than a 1 percent decrease from reports made in FY19.

-As stated above, DOD sexual assault reports are categorized as either Restricted or Unrestricted.
-Of the 7,825 reports received in FY19, 2,126 reports remained Restricted at the end of the year, a 17 percent increase from the number remaining Restricted in FY18.
-Of these, 353 reports (17 percent) involved incidents that occurred prior to the Service member's military service.
+As stated above, DoD sexual assault reports are categorized as either Restricted or Unrestricted.
+Of the 7,816 reports received in FY20, 2,176 reports remained Restricted at the end of the year, approximately a 2 percent increase from the number remaining Restricted in FY19.
+Of these, 348 reports (16 percent) involved incidents that occurred prior to the Service member's military service.